top of page

 CHOOSING AN ORTHODONTIST

-Choosing an orthodontist to trust with your smile or your child's smile is an important decision.
-Orthodontic treatment has the potential to be a long process that can affect your oral health for a lifetime.
-You'll want to ensure that you and your child feel comfortable with the doctor and their team.
+Choosing an orthodontist to trust with your smile, or your child’s smile, is an important decision.
+Orthodontic treatment is a process that can impact your oral health for years to come, so it is important to feel comfortable with both the doctor and the team caring for you.

 Orthodontist or general dentist?

-A board certified orthodontist has taken their specialty a step further.
-They have endured hundreds of additional hours of preparation to demonstrate the judgement, skills and knowledge required for providing the highest level of patient orthodontic care.
-They have achieved board certification through the American Board of Orthodontics (ABO), the only specialty board recognized by the American Dental Association (ADA) and in affiliation with the American Association of Orthodontists (AAO).
+Board certification is one more way an orthodontist can demonstrate their commitment to excellence.
+Board-certified orthodontists have completed hundreds of additional hours of preparation to demonstrate their judgment, clinical skills and knowledge.
+This certification is awarded by the American Board of Orthodontics, the only orthodontic specialty board recognized by the American Dental Association.
 To determine if the orthodontist that you are considering is board certified, you may look them up on the ABO Board Certified locator.

 A FEW OTHER THINGS TO CONSIDER